BoboDance/RL-Homework/Challenge_1/README.md

 The learning rate is reduced by factor of 2 every 50 epochs.
 All available sample 10,000 sample for Pendulum-v0 are used.
 Training both networks takes about 3 minutes.
-After training the network weights are stored and can be reloaded via `load_model = False` in [challenge1.py](./challenge1.py#L36).
+After training the network weights are stored and can be reloaded via `load_model = True` in [challenge1.py](./challenge1.py#L36).

 ![dynamics state last](./Plots/Pendulum/NN/Pendulum-v0_Dynamics.png)